vx/connectbot/README.md

 ## Description

+VX ConnectBot is an enhanced version of the popular open-source telnet and secure shell (SSH) client ConnectBot.
+It is targeted to users with smartphones with a physical keyboard.
+Currently, there are customizations for the following smartphones:

+ - Sony Ericsson Xperia pro
-This is a modified version of connectbot (http://code.google.com/p/connectbot/) targetting users of Sony Ericsson Xperia (mini) pro smartphones.
+ - Sony Ericsson Xperia mini pro

 ## Enhancements to original connectbot

  - character picker dialog (on-screen and hardware SYM keys)
+ - customizable default font size
  - customizable values for force size
+ - reset screen to default size
  - single line input (on-screen key)

 Key mappings: